South Dakota State Capitol

 In time for the state centennial in 1989, the capitol was restored to its original 1910 splendor.
 The historic colors, character, and luster of the building were handsomely revived.
 Truly the people's statehouse, the capitol is open for visitors.
 Please enjoy the beautiful building and grounds.

 Capitol Lake was built in 1913.
 The 92-degree water comes from a natural artesian well.
 The lake is the site of South Dakota's service memorials to veterans, law enforcement officers, and firefighters.
-The warm water never freezes, making it home to thousands of geese and other waterfowl during the winter.
+The warm water never freezes, making it home to thousands of geese and other waterfowl during

 The city of Pierre is strongly associated with the capitol.
 The dome served as a backdrop for city life as shown in this 1929 photo of the Capital City Cowboys.